What Are the Causes of Body Odor?

-This is an essential ingredient in many recipes.
-But, it has volatile substances that are released through your sweat.
-It gets absorbed by your blood and lungs.
-Then, it makes your skin and breath give off a horrible smell.
+First of all, this causes bad breath.
+However, it also causes bad body odor in some people.
+It is an essential ingredient in many recipes. but contains volatile substances that are released through your sweat.
+These get absorbed by your blood and lungs, and make your skin and breath give off a horrible smell.

-This problem causes a delay in breaking down the fish.
-As a result, it’s harder to get rid of the toxins.
+This problem causes a delay in breaking down the fish, and, as a result, it’s harder to get rid of the toxins.

 Cabbage and broccoli

-Cabbage and broccoli are delicious.
-You can enjoy them in thousands of recipes.
+Cabbage and broccoli are delicious, and you can enjoy them in thousands of recipes.
 However, they belong to a family of “smelly” foods.
 This is because they’re rich in sulfur.

 The smell that leaves your body as gas is similar to putrid eggs.
-If you like these foods a lot, though, the benefits still outweigh the cons.
-They give you a lot of antioxidants and nutrients.
+If you like these foods a lot, though, the benefits still outweigh the cons as they give you a lot of antioxidants and nutrients.